Look-back Decoding for Open-Ended Text Generation: Experiments

 \subsection{Further Analyses}

 In this section, we analyze the effectiveness of different techniques used by \look individually.

-\paragraph{Analyzing Probability Distribution Distance.} To verify whether decoding with \look appropriately constrains the probability distribution distance to past steps, we compare $\mathrm{KL}^t_{min}$ to history and $\mathrm{KL}^{t|\mathcal{C}}_{min}$ to prefix of degeneration and different decoding algorithms in \Cref{fig:history_prefix_wikitext103} and leave more results in Appendix \Cref{fig:history_prefix_others}.
-Although all improved decoding algorithms keep distance to historical probability distribution to avoid repetitions compared with greedy algorithm (Repetitive in \Cref{fig:history_prefix_wikitext103}(a)), the probability distribution of \look (\look in \Cref{fig:history_prefix_wikitext103}(b)) is much closer to the given prefix, which distinguishes it from off-topic continuation compared with other algorithms.
+\paragraph{Analyzing Probability Distribution Distance.} To verify whether decoding with \look appropriately constrains the probability distribution distance to past steps, we compare $\mathrm{KL}^t_{min}$ to history and $\mathrm{KL}^{t|\mathcal{C}}_{min}$ to prefix of degeneration and different decoding algorithms in \Cref{fig:history_prefix_exp}.
+Although all improved decoding algorithms keep distance to historical probability distribution to avoid repetitions compared with greedy algorithm (Repetitive in the left column of \Cref{fig:history_prefix_exp}, the probability distribution of \look (\look in the right column of \Cref{fig:history_prefix_exp} is much closer to the given prefix, which distinguishes it from off-topic continuation compared with other algorithms.

 \paragraph{Softmax vs. Uniform.} According to the softmax operation on $\mathrm{KL}^{t|\mathcal{C}}_{min}$ introduced in \Cref{sec:coherence}, the closer the next step's probability distribution to prefix, the more likely the corresponding plausible token is selected to avoid undesired topic drift compared with random sampling.
 In \Cref{tab:abalation_sampling}, we empirically investigate the impact of plausible token sampling, uniform vs. softmax, on generation quality and find \look significantly enhances coherence on both datasets compared with random sampling.
 Although diversity drops with distribution distance-guided sampling in \look, both sampling strategies produce similar level of diverse content as human texts listed in \Cref{tab:main_results}.